What Is the Flu?

 Babies younger than 6 months can't get the vaccine.
-But if their parents, other caregivers, and older kids in the household get it, that will help protect the baby.
-This is important because infants are more at risk for serious problems from the flu.
+But they will be protected if their parents, other caregivers, and older kids in the household get it.
+This is important because infants who get the flu are more likely to have serious problems than older kids.

 How Is the Flu Vaccine Given?

-- Those younger than 9 who had at least two doses of flu vaccine (in the same or different seasons) will only need one dose.
+- Kids younger than 9 who got at least 2 doses of flu vaccine (at any time) will only need 1 dose.

 - Kids older than 9 need only 1 dose of the vaccine.